drush-ops/drush/docs/install-alternative.md

 If upgrading to a new major version the steps are the same, with one addition:

-1. Remove the existing symlinks to drush [vendor binaries][composer vendor binaries].
+1. Remove the existing symlinks to Drush [vendor binaries][composer vendor binaries].
 From our example above these would be located in the `bin-dir` path `/usr/local/bin`:

         sudo rm -i /usr/local/bin/drush*